Skip to content

 Registering for this year’s River Symposium allows us to run things much more smoothly upon your arrival.
 It is free and only takes a minute.

-Program with Abstracts
+Last Year’s Program with Abstracts

 A PDF copy of the 2023 River Symposium Program with Abstracts is now available for download.
 Complete with schedule of events and abstracts for all oral presentations and poster presentations, it also has embedded Zoom links, enabling you to go directly from the PDF viewer to the Zoom session associated with a particular talk or breakout discussion.